BeelGroup/Docear-Online-HTW---Sync/README.md

 * coverage for all tests `sbt jacoco:cover`
     * the test coverage report is in `target/scala-2.10/jacoco/html/index.html`

+#### Integration tests
+1. Start play on localhost:9000 with userMockService
+2. run sbt it:test for the sync daemon on the same machine

 ### IDE files generation
 * Eclipse: `sbt eclipse`
 * IntelliJ IDEA: `sbt gen-idea`